College of Business Administration Directory

 Econometrics, Quantitative Economics and Application, Microeconomics.

 Research and Creative Interests

-Dr. Jinlan NI served as an ASSA Executive Officer as the President of Chinese Economist Society (CES) in 2014.
+Dr. Jinlan NI serves as founding director of China office of Chinese Economist Society (CES).
+She was an ASSA Executive Officer as the President of Chinese Economist Society (CES) in 2014.
 She was a board member of CES 2011-2012, the Chair of the Regent 2015 and a member of the Academic Publishing Council in 2015 - 2018.
 She served as a guest editor of the journal China Economic Review, Review of Development Economics, and is an Editorial Board member of the journal Chinese Economy.

 She served for External Council, TERC, Faculty Development Council in the College of Business Administration, and Economics Program Committee.

 Ph D - Economics

 MS - Economics

 BS - MIS

 Certificate of Recognition for Teaching Excellence (Teaching) 2002